March 02, 2026

 A Celtic knot is centered on the cross in a churchyard located in southwestern Ireland.

-Many of the knots found were more intricate than this one, especially those that were painted.
+Many of the knots I found in Ireland were more intricate than this one, especially those that were painted in ancient manuscripts.

 The brass shamrock paperweight was a natural addition to the center . . .